-AMPs are also called as virtual processors.
-These are the ones that actually stores the data and retrieves the data.
+AMPs are also called virtual processors.
+These are the ones that store the data and retrieve the data.

 Let’s look at how storage processing takes place in the system.

-When client inputs query to insert records, records are sent to BYNET by the parsing engine.
+The parsing engine sends the records to BYNET when the client inputs a query to insert them.
 BYNET retrieves the records now and sends the rows to target AMPs.
-AMPs stores the records on the disk.
+AMPs store the records on the disk.

-When a client runs the queries to get the records, first, parsing engine sends a request to BYNET.
+When a client runs the queries to get the records, first, the parsing engine sends a request to BYNET.
 BYNET sends the request to respective AMPs.
-AMPs would then search their disks in parallel and identifies the required record and sends it to BYNET.
-BYNET would then send the records to parsing engine which again would send them to the client and complete it.
+AMPs then search their disks in parallel, identify the required record, and send it to BYNET.
+BYNET would then send the records to the parsing engine, which again would send them to the client and complete it.

-It offers a high level of security like it provides system level and user level password protection, row and column level security, user authentication.
+It offers a high level of security; it provides system-level and user-level password protection, row and column-level security, and user authentication.

 What do you need to know if you want to use Teradata and make it a career option?

 It is RDBMS which is DBMS software that helps to interact with data tables using SQL.
-Definitely knowledge of DB like SQL querying or any DB languages can help you to switch to the Teradata usage.
-However, one needs to be highly creative to become a Teradata professional and be logically capable of writing queries that are scalable and optimum
+Knowledge of DB, like SQL querying or any DB languages, can help you switch to Teradata usage.
+However, one must be highly creative to become a Teradata professional and logically capable of writing scalable and optimum queries.

-However, the career options for a Teradata engineer are quite a few as most of the companies implement Teradata for only large-scale applications.
+However, the career options for a Teradata engineer are quite few, as most companies implement Teradata for only large-scale applications.